-- 1. Investment Policy Statement preparation or review: Determining an appropriate investment strategy that reflects the plan sponsor's stated investment objectives for management of the overall plan. - 2.
-Selection or Review of Investment Vehicles: We assist plan sponsors in constructing appropriate asset allocation models (or review existing models) and recommend various mutual funds (both index and managed) to implement the client's investment strategy. - 3.
-Monitoring of investment performance of plan assets. - 4.
-Employee Communications: Periodic general investment educational support designed for the plan participants.
+- 1. Plan Design SFA develops customized retirement plans specifically designed and optimized to meet plan sponsor goals and objectives. - 2.
+Investment Policy Statement preparation or review: Determining an appropriate investment strategy that reflects the plan sponsor's stated investment objectives for management of the overall plan. - 3.
+SFA may act as a 3(38) investment manager to our client plans ensuring that investment options include a diversified menu of covering the full spectrum of equities, fixed income, and cash equivalents.

+- 4. Selection or Review of Investment Vehicles: We assist plan sponsors in constructing appropriate asset allocation models (or review existing models) and recommend various mutual funds (both index and managed) to implement the client's investment strategy. - 5.
+Monitoring of investment performance of plan assets. - 6.
+Plan Benchmarking: SFA assists clients in ensuring their plans are competitive in total cost structure for the services they are receiving. - 7.
+Education and Training: general investment, fiduciary, and / or educational support designed for the plan participants, plan sponsors, or trustees. - 8.
+Financial Wellness Programming for an additional fee, SFA provides access to a financial wellness technology platform and programming designed to increase overall financial literacy and efficacy for plan participants, decrease absenteeism and turnover related to financial stress, develop financially well employees that are able to meet current obligations and address future planning/preparedness, and meet employees where they are in their own personal financial journey.